-- Students will collaborate to identify significant themes related to NYC, which will serve as the foundation to construct a compelling story. - Students will work in small groups to reimagine fairy tales as inspiration to practice writing the major components of a story, including setting and character and plot development.
+- Students will collaborate to identify significant themes related to NYC, which will serve as the foundation to create inspiring stories. - Students will practice writing the major components of a story, including setting and character and plot development.

 - TH:Cn11.1.3 a.
 Identify connections to community, social issues, and other content areas in a drama or theater work. - TH:Cn10.1.4 a.
 Identify the ways drama or theater work reflects a community or culture